radcamp/radcamp.github.io/NYC2023/RADCamp-PartII-Day1-PM.md

 capsule is running you'll need to first 'pause' it by choosing the power button in the upper left hand corner, and then choosing "Hold", this will suspend but not entirely decommision your capsule.

 ![png](images/CO-HoldCapsule.png)

-* Once your capsule spins down, look at the file nave on the left and choose "Manage Data Assets" next to the Data folder.
+* Once your capsule spins down, look at the file nav on the left and choose "Manage Data Assets" next to the Data folder.
 * Hover over the data asset that belongs to your group and click the paperclip icon to attach this dataset to your capsule.